TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 D) how the price should be presented;

-E) the factors to be used in the evaluation and selection process and their relative importance; and
+E) the factors to be used in the evaluation and selection process and their relative importance (all evaluation factors stated will be considered equally unless otherwise indicated in the RFP); and

 F) when practicable, a draft contract with a notice to the vendors that by submitting a response they are consenting to the terms and conditions of the draft agreement and agree to be bound by a final agreement that is substantially similar to the draft.

 2) Evaluation.
 Proposals must be evaluated only on the basis of evaluation factors stated in the Request for Proposals.
 The relative importance of the evaluation factors will vary according to the type of services being procured.
-The minimum factors are:
+Factors may include:

 A) the plan for performing the required services;